neurodata/hyppo/README.md

 ## Project History

-hyppo is a rebranding of mgcpy, which was founded in Novemember 2018. mgcpy was designed and written by Satish Palaniappan, Sambit Panda, Junhao Xiong, Sandhya Ramachandran, and Ronak Mehtra. hyppo was designed and written by Sambit Panda and first released February 2020.
+hyppo is a rebranding of mgcpy, which was founded in November 2018. mgcpy was designed and written by Satish Palaniappan, Sambit Panda, Junhao Xiong, Sandhya Ramachandran, and Ronak Mehtra. hyppo was designed and written by Sambit Panda and first released in February 2020.